Looks Good on Paper by Dan Collins for September 19, 2018

 3. Forbear

-Qiset over 5 years ago
+Qiset about 6 years ago

 I’ve got a collection of guns from movies.
 Like the one from Quigley Down Under and the pistol that Lance James Henriksen used in Die Hard.
 One that I missed was the one from Thunder Bolt and Light Foot.
 I was considering it when I met the woman that is now my wife.
 Seems there were better things to spend that money on!
 Oh well, it would have been difficult to store and take to the range.